ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

+- [Heroic-Games-Launcher/HeroicGamesLauncher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) - A games launcher for GOG, Amazon and Epic Games for Linux, Windows and macOS. (today)
 - [Andrews54757/tweakfork](https://github.com/Andrews54757/tweakfork) - A modified small client-side Minecraft mod that adds various configurable tweaks - plus some more (today)
 - [kb-1000/no-telemetry](https://github.com/kb-1000/no-telemetry) - Disable the telemetry introduced in 21w38a (today)
 - [TerraformersMC/ModMenu](https://github.com/TerraformersMC/ModMenu) - A menu for, you guessed it, mods!
 (1 day ago)
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it&#39;s available for Android, BSD, Linux, macOS, iOS, tvOS and Windows.
-(1 day ago)
-- [GeyserMC/Floodgate](https://github.com/GeyserMC/Floodgate) - Hybrid mode plugin to allow for connections from Geyser to join online mode servers.
 (1 day ago)

 ## // metrics